Land classifications

 For the purposes of land tax, there are three land classifications:

-• General land
+• General Land

 This includes properties such as rental, holiday homes, vacant or commercial land.
 This land is taxable.

-• Principal residence land
+• Principal Residence Land

 There is a dwelling on this land.
 The property must be where the owner (who has at least a 50 per cent interest in the land) resides as their principal place of residence.
 This means it is where they ordinarily eat and sleep.
 This land is not taxable.